 Key Global Macro Hedge Funds to Follow

 Taking cues from longstanding hedge funds can help you formulate investment strategies.
-There are many hedge funds around the world that generate alpha using a number of different strategies, ranging from arbitrage to short selling.
+Many hedge funds around the world generate alpha using a number of different strategies, ranging from arbitrage to short selling.
 Over the past years, global macroeconomic (“global macro”) investing has grown increasingly popular due to the turbulence affecting many parts of the world.
-Many of these funds must regularly report their largest holdings to the U.S. SEC., which creates an opportunity for investors to piggy-back on the knowledge.
+Many of these funds must regularly report their largest holdings to the U.S. Securities and Exchange Commission (SEC), which creates an opportunity for investors to piggyback on the knowledge.

 Here is a look at three global macro hedge funds with exemplary histories of performance.
 International investors can follow their trades by reading SEC filings.

 Bridgewater Associates is a $150 billion global macro hedge fund that invests based on economic trends, such as inflation, exchange rates, and U.S. gross domestic product readings.
 As early pioneers of currency overlay strategies, absolute return products, and risk parity concepts, the hedge fund was among the fastest-growing asset managers in the world between 2000 and 2005.
 As of 2018, it was regarded as the world's largest hedge fund based on total assets managed.

 The company continued to be ranked No. 1 in Institutional Investors’ World's Top 100 Hedge Funds list as of August 2018, retaining the top spot on that list for eight consecutive years.